 The worst* thing in the world is when your internet decides it’s going to be all buggy just as you’re working on a long post.
 But worry not!
 There was one winner here and that was ME.
 I defeated it, and thus can bring you today’s releases post, at the very early** time of 10pm.

 *It’s probably not.

 As ever, you can find all our previous releases posts here and the rainbow emoji indicates an author who id’s as LGBT.

-Continue reading “Book Releases: January 2021”
+Continue reading “Book Releases: March 2021”

 Waaaay back when this blog was just a baby blog, I did a rec list of enemies to lovers (or otherwise hate to love) and that rec list has been probably one of the most viewed of all time.
 But then I went back and looked at it the other day, and was like …this is quite basic.

 And hence the idea for a second part was born.

 Before we begin, however, I would like to say yes I am aware that enemies to lovers and hate to love are not synonymous.
 No, I don’t really care, but if you want to be specific, this is more of a hate to love list.